#625 - Troy Aikman NFL Football

 Ocean strikes again with another poorly designed, poorly controlling, and overly-annoying movie platformer that never had any business being a game in the first place.
 And, like usual, the game itself has nothing to do with the movie, a few likenesses aside.
-(I guess I'm just assuming that, since I haven't seen it since it was in theaters over twenty years ago, but let's just say it's a pretty safe bet.)
+Well, I guess I'm just assuming that, since I haven't seen the Dennis the Menace movie since it was in theaters over twenty years ago.
+But Iím calling it a safe bet.

-And it gets off to a wretched start by immediately dropping you off into a relatively open-ended level with an unkillable Mr. Wilson and some "hunt for every object" type of gameplay that you'd need a manual to catch onto.
-I doubt 98% of players last more than a few minutes.
-In fact I'd say this is probably the hardest and most confusing level until you reach the sewers later in the game; so a really stupid move overall by the developers.
+The Super Nintendo game gets off to a wretched start by immediately dropping you off into a relatively open-ended level with an unkillable Mr. Wilson and one of the most frustrating shades of ďhunt for every objectĒ gameplay youíll ever encounter.
+Itís such a horrid introduction that I doubt 99% of players last more than a few minutes before throwing in the towel.
+In fact, I'd say this is probably the hardest and most confusing level in the first half of the game.
+Just a completely brainless and stupid move by the developers.

-The controls are pretty bad, but they're at least more functional than games like previous Ocean entry The Flintstones.
-This is a title where you need to be constantly holding the run key in order to successfully make most jumps, but you also need to be constantly firing.
-So prepare for some finger gymnastics.
-Everything is passable enough until later in the game where some precision jumping and control are required, and unfortunately the game really starts to fall apart at that point.
-But I'll get to that in a bit here.
+The controls are pretty bad, but they're at least more functional than what we saw in previous Ocean games such as The Flintstones.
+This is the sort of game where you need to be constantly holding the run key in order to successfully make most jumps, but you also need to be constantly firing your weapon.
+So prepare for some hand and finger gymnastics.

 Each world consists of four levels (or three on easy), followed by a boss fight.
 And each level tasks you with locating four large coins and then a level exit before the clock counts down from 999.
-Luckily, this limit is more than enough on most of the levels.
-However, some of them, mostly the boiler levels that make up World 2, are quite expansive, and they do a good job of hiding some of the coins.
+Luckily, this limit is more than adequate on most of the levels.
+With a few exceptions; mostly the boiler levels that make up World 2, which are quite expansive, and do a good job of hiding some of the coins.
 You're probably going to be repeatedly climbing to great heights just so you can take some blind leaps back down and hope you catch sight of a coin on the way down.
-If you overlook one, and this is a very real possiblity, you'll be in jeopardy of running the clock out.
-And if you do that, you get an immediate game over.
+If you overlook one - and this is a very real possibility - you'll be in jeopardy of running the clock out.
+And if you do that you get an immediate game over.
 This can mean up to 9 lives lost, all at once.
-Now I've never had this happen, but I got close a few times, and I would have turned the game off if it had happened.
-Just a really stupid design decision.
+Now, I've only had this happen once, but I got close a few other times, and I would have turned the game off if it did, because itís an unacceptable design.
+Just a really, really stupid decision by the developers.

-Now once you get to World 3 (the sewers) is when the game's difficulty curves really starts amping up and the game steadily moves from mildly irritating, to challenging and annoying.
-In fact I'd say the sewer levels are where things really start falling apart.
+Back to the sewers, which are found after the boiler room.
+Once you reach this area the game's difficulty curve really starts amping up and the game steadily moves from mildly irritating, to extremely challenging and extremely annoying.
+In fact, I'd say the sewer levels are where things really start falling apart.
 A game's controls and mechanics need to be completely solid to support this type of unforgiving level design, and let's just say that is not the case here.
 There's no room for error on the endless jumps over instant-death falls, and the platforms you're required to land on are often very tiny.
 You can reasonably expect to suffer most of your deaths for the entire game here.
 The boss of this world is also a massive headache.
-It's a sardine (or something) that tries to skewer you while you move between two disappearing platforms, and a rotating wheel of (also disappearing) platforms.
+It's a sardine (or something) that tries to skewer you while you have to move between two disappearing platforms and a rotating wheel of (also disappearing) platforms.
 It's a fucking headache and a half.
 I actually beat the final boss in one attempt, whereas this stupid fish had me plunge to my death at least a dozen times.

-Overall the game could easily be in the bottom 50, as I basically cannot think of any redeeming factors to it.
-Dumb levels, dumb controls, dumb license, aggravating second half.
-But since I actually managed to get most of the way through the game once before I got a game over, and then stuck with it again until I completed it, it tells me one of two things must be true.
-Either I've been drunk every time I've played it and lost the ability to make rational decisions, or the game is just tolerable enough that I can endure sticking with it as much as I have.
-Probably both.
+But since I actually managed to get most of the way through the game before I got a single game over, and then I still stuck with it until it was completed, it tells me one of two things must be true.
+Either I've been drunk every time I've played it and lost the ability to make rational decisions.
+Or.
+The game is just tolerable enough to let it escape the absolute bottom ranks.
+Probably both things.

 Did I beat it?